anahitasocial/anahita/README.md

 2. information access networks about people, places, and things
 3. open science and open data
 4. online collaboration
-5. as the cloud back-end for your mobile apps
+5. cloud back-end for your mobile apps

 Anahita provides a genuine nodes and graphs architecture as well as design patterns for building apps that are smarter and inherently social.